 Children may develop post-COVID-19 condition, sometimes referred to as ‘long COVID’.
 This is when symptoms, such as fatigue, dizziness, headache and difficulties concentrating, persist for weeks or months or appear after the acute illness is over.
-This presentation is known as post-COVID-19 condition.
-The syndrome is also described in adults.
 The cause of the persistence of symptoms is unknown.

 5. What is multisystem inflammatory syndrome in children (MIS-C)?

-Multisystem inflammatory syndrome in children (MIS-C) or paediatric inflammatory multisystem syndrome temporally associated with SARS-CoV-2 (PIMS-TS) is a rare condition characterised by inflammation in several body organs, such as the heart, lungs, kidneys, brain, skin, eyes, or the gastrointestinal system.
-We do not yet know what the cause of that syndrome is.
-However, we know that many children who developed this syndrome were infected with the virus previously.
-Most children with this syndrome have antibodies to SARS-CoV-2.
-It is usually a serious condition requiring medical (including hospital) care.
+Multisystem inflammatory syndrome in children (MIS-C) or paediatric inflammatory multisystem syndrome temporally associated with SARS-CoV-2 (PIMS-TS) is a rare condition.
+It causes inflammation in several body organs, such as the heart, lungs, kidneys, brain, skin, eyes or gastrointestinal system.

 6. What is the risk of infection in pregnant women and newborn babies?

 Available data indicate that pregnant women have a higher risk of severe disease compared with women who are not pregnant.
 SARS-CoV-2 infection also increases the risk of pregnancy complications such as preterm birth.
 Pregnant women who have diabetes and/or are obese may experience more severe disease.

 It is not known whether SARS-CoV-2 can be transmitted to the foetus.
 A limited number of COVID-19 cases in pregnant women and newborns have been reported, with good overall outcomes and no severe illness for newborns.
 Available evidence has not identified a high risk of complications in babies born to mothers with COVID-19.